Toggle Menu

 Lawrence: It might not be so bad being a burrito you know.
 A lot of people like burritos.

-Attendant: This is true
+Attendant: This is true.

-Attendant: Indeed we do
+Attendant: Indeed we do.

 Lawrence: And you didn’t do nothing weird to it?

-Take a look around the store, Lawrence, and meet me at the counter when you’re done.
+Attendant: So, go ahead and take a look around the store, Lawrence, and meet me at the counter when you’re done.

 Lawrence: Thanks, but I can’t buy none of this stuff.
 I don’t even have my wallet.